 So, what can you expect to accomplish when you do this?

 Of course, some will learn faster and some will learn slower, but here’s a general outline of what to expect.

 You will be able to get by on the social dance floor.
 That means you’ll have knowledge of 3-4 steps in 3-4 dances and you should be able to get through a complete song by repeating combinations of those steps.

 By including some basic technique, an additional 2-3 steps in 2-3 dances is possible by this point.
 You’ll have more variety and will be more comfortable and confident in what you’re doing.

 Introduction to more technique such as footwork, leg action, and style will create a more polished appearance on the dance floor.
 You will be moving less mechanically.

-Stylish and fun to dance with, Bronze level dancers are sought-after partners with a large variety of dances and steps at their disposal.
+Stylish and easy to dance with, Bronze level dancers are sought-after partners with a large variety of dances and steps at their disposal.
 Give yourself the gift of dance.
 It’s a blessing in so many ways.